- Dr Juli Huang FHEA

 - Research Interests

-- Pro-poor markets, Carbon markets, Corporate Social Responsibility (CSR), social enterprise, Gender and Development, Science, technology and development, Corporations, Anthropology of Money, Alternative currencies, Economic anthropology, International development, South Asia, Bangladesh, Iran
+- Social enterprise, technology and development, Anthropology of Money, Alternative currencies, Economic anthropology, International development, South Asia, Bangladesh, Iran, Big data

 Guidance and Feedback Hours

 Julia Qermezi Huang is an economic anthropologist whose research focuses on social enterprise and the use of new technologies, data, and markets for poverty alleviation.
 She is a Fellow at the Edinburgh Futures Institute and teaches courses on the anthropology of development and economic anthropology.

 With data scientists and social enterprise practitioners and policy makers, she is currently developing a comparative and interdisciplinary research project on the everyday data practices of social enterprises in Bangladesh and Scotland.

 2020.
 To Be an Entrepreneur: Social Enterprise and Disruptive Development in Bangladesh.
 Ithaca: Cornell University Press.